jakmos138/WarehouseProjectSE/apidocs/docs/api.md

 }
 ```
 then the request body is expected to have `key1`, `key2`, and optionally `key3` fields.
 Not passing an optional field is interpreted the same as passing the field with value `null`.
 Of course, the types must match.
-When sending data as `application/json`, make sure to pass numbers, and not their string representations, for `int` and `decimal` types.

 ## Success responses
 The following success status codes are typically returned by endpoints with the given methods: